astroumd/lmtoy/examples/lmtoy_reduce.md

 If NEMO or ADMIT had been run, a number of other files and directories will be present.

 The **pdir** directory, if it was set, is the directory where all the work is done.
 By default it is the current working directory.
-This may be OK for a PI reducing data locally, but when the **LMTpipeline** is handling a lot of data, the convention is to create a directory hierarchy that contains the **ProjectId**, the **ObsNum**, and a reduction date **Rdate**.
+This may be OK for a PI reducing data locally, but when the **SLpipeline** is handling a lot of data, the convention is to create a directory hierarchy that contains the **ProjectId**, the **ObsNum**, and a reduction date **Rdate**.